MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/developer/entities/owner.md

 Group of undeleted system users and undeleted teams.
 Owners can be used to control access to specific objects.

 > [!NOTE]
-> The Microsoft Dynamics 365 Field Service Owner table extends the [Microsoft Dataverse Owner table](/power-apps/developer/data-platform/reference/entities/owner).
+> The Microsoft Dynamics 365 Field Service Owner table extends the [Microsoft Dynamics 365 Owner table](/dynamics365/developer/entities/owner).